craftyc0der/craftycoder.com/content/blog/math-for-fun-1/index.md

 At $t=0$, $x = 0$ & $y = 0$ thus $k = 2.64$

-As we can see, when $y$ approaches $8$ from the left, the right side expressions approaches $\frac{0}{0}$.
-So, this solution has no answer at collision time, though it is fair to say the missile hits the plane.
+As we can see, when $y$ approaches $8$ from the left, the right side expressions approaches divide by zero error.
+So, this solution has no answer at exactly collision time.
+It is fair however to say the missile hits the plane.

 <img src="draw6.png" width="80%">